ILC Phenomenology of the $Z_3$ symmetric Type-Z Three Higgs Doublet Model: Phenomenological Analysis

 \subsection{$A_2A_2Z$ Production : $FHD$ Mode}

-The $A_2 A_2 Z$ production channel and its subsequent decay topology are identical to the $H_2 H_2 Z$ case discussed in Section~\ref{h2h2Z:FHD}.
-The corresponding SM backgrounds are listed in Table~\ref{tab:bg_H2H2Z-A2A2Z-HD}.
-The signal benchmarks, labeled as $BP\text{-}7$ and $BP\text{-}8$, correspond to different mass configurations.
-Detailed information on their mass values, BR's and total production cross sections is provided in Table~\ref{tab:BP7BP8-MT}.
+The $A_2 A_2 Z$ production channel and its subsequent decay topology are identical to the $H_2 H_2 Z$ case discussed in~\autoref{h2h2Z:FHD}.
+The corresponding SM backgrounds are listed in~\autoref{tab:bg_H2H2Z-A2A2Z-HD}.
+The signal benchmarks, labeled as BP7 and BP8, correspond to different mass configurations.
+Detailed information on their mass values, BR's and total production cross sections is provided in~\autoref{tab:BP7BP8-MT}.
 The signal process is given by:

 A similar strategy is adopted for signal isolation in this channel, guided by the final state topology of \( 4b + 2j \).
 In particular, number-based selection criteria of \( N(b) \geq 4 \) and \( N(j) \geq 2 \) are applied, consistent with the methodology outlined in the previous section.
-The cutflow summary for benchmark points \( BP\text{-}7 \) and \( BP\text{-}8 \) is provided in Table~\ref{tab:BP7BP8-CF}.
+The cutflow summary for benchmark points BP4 is provided in~\autoref{tab:BP7BP8-CF}.
 Notably, even with only these inclusive number cuts, a favorable balance between signal efficiency and background suppression is achieved, highlighting the effectiveness of this minimal selection strategy.